pdbradley/pdbradley.github.io/_posts/2015-10-21-rspec-into-quickfix-with-vim.md

 1. Create a little rspec formatter class.
 Copy mine from [github](https://github.com/pdbradley/rspec_support) if you want.
 Save it somewhere convenient.
 2. If you have a shortcut to run your rspec tests (surely you do; if not, why not?) modify it to require the rspec formatter code, use it, and direct its output to a file (quickfix.out is what I use)
 3. In your vimrc create a shortcut to open that file as a quickfix file and use it to navigate to your test failures.

+If you have a better way to do this, or a better way to format the quickfix output, let me know.
+I'm always ready to level up.

 [vim-session]: http://318ce10a4aff81d8fd77-9942159f0cde80bd1f0d981f1d813960.r48.cf1.rackcdn.com/mac-mini/Clipboard%20Image%2010-23-15,%201.52.54%20PM.png